ADACS-Australia/FRB_candidates_app/docs/running_server.rst

    uwsgi --stop /tmp/project-master.pid
    # Check for new dependent software
    pip install -r requirements.txt
-   # install updates to the tracet python module
-   pip instal ..
    # Check for new static files
    python manage.py collectstatic
    # Make any required changes to the backend database